 Polaris 900XP Ranger Transmission/Front Drive Fluid Change

-The transmission and front drive fluids on your Polaris 900XP Ranger should be changed after every 1,000 miles or 100 hours of use.
+The transmission and front drive fluids on a Polaris 900XP Ranger should be changed after every 1,000 miles or 100 hours of use.

-Tools and Parts Needed - Polaris 900XP Ranger Fluid Change
+Tools and Supplies - Polaris 900XP Ranger Fluid Change

-It's important to note that the front drive unit and the rear transmission use different types of lubricant.
-Buy both types of lube before you start working on your Polaris Ranger.
+NOTE: The front drive unit and the rear transmission use different types of lubricant.
+Buy both types of lube before you start working on the Polaris Ranger.

 PRO TIP: Always have your Polaris 900XP on a level surface when you change the lubricants.
 This ensures the lubricant levels will be accurate when you refill the transmission and front drive units.